 Religion is no excuse to harm others.

 Religious freedom is a fundamental American value.
-So is a women's right to make decisions for herself about her own healthcare.
+So is a woman's right to make her own decisions about healthcare.
 This new rule betrays both.
 We’re going to court to fight for religious freedom and women’s health and equality.

 Americans United is fighting back.